elementxenon/lemonade/README.md

 2) Download the .exe file.
 3) Yay!
 You are done!
 I try to keep the most recent version of SpatchHelper here.

+Option 3: Visual Studio
+1) Clone lemonade
+2) Navigate to lemonade/SpatchHelperV2.0/ and open the .sln file